Home maintenance is crucial for preserving the life of your home.

 Examine your roof.
 If melting snow or heavy rain has created wet spots or discolorations in your ceiling or walls, summertime may be the right time to replace your roof.
 Identify potential problem areas by looking for soft spots or loose shingles.
 If integrity issues are isolated to a specific area, a full replacement may not be necessary.
-In this case, solar shingles might be a long-term answer.
-Not only are the durable, solar shingles blend in aesthetically with your roof and create a more energy efficient home.

 Clean your exterior walls.
 This is a great way to keep the outside of your home looking clean and vibrant.
 It also prevents the buildup of mold and mildew, which can damage your siding and lead to water damage.
 A great solution for cleaning siding is mixing 2 cups bleach and 1 cup auto detergent into a bucket of water.
 Use a soft-bristled brush to apply the solution to the siding.

 Clean and care for your deck.
 Inspect your deck’s connecting joists for wear and tear, apply a waterproofing stain or sealant to rails and floor boards, and seal cracks with polyurethane caulk.
 If a joist is loose or cracks are prevalent throughout your deck, call a professional.

 The hardships that can strike during the blustery winter months – frozen pipes, chimney fire or invasive wildlife – can lead to major problems.
 Fall is the best time to address them.

 Clean your chimney.
 This removes creosote buildup that may otherwise cause a chimney fire when you’re attempting to keep warm in the late fall and well into the winter.